A Novel Technique for Long-term Timing of Redback Millisecond Pulsars: Timing Methodology

 To obtain \tzx\ measurements that were sufficient to describe the local behavior of each group well, we implemented a two-step process to enhance each value's accuracy.
 The first was to bring back some of the information that was discarded in creating the simple-binary model.
 We used the orbital frequency derivatives from the BTX solutions and phases from \pint's \texttt{model.orbital\_phase} method to compute the orbital period at the current \tzx\ for each group contained in the original phase-connected solution (see panel (a) in Figure \ref{fig:T0_progression}).
 For systems where we assumed a constant orbital period, which are all but Ter5P and NGC 6440D, this value did not change.
 These values were the driving force behind the earlier solutions for describing the orbit at all points for that data, so naturally they locally described the TOAs in those portions of our data to a high degree of accuracy.
 We then updated the \tzx\ and \dt\ values for this subset of the data.

 The second step was to use our BTX derived \tzx\ values, the measured \tzx\ values for the remaining groups, and both of their corresponding \dt\ values as inputs to train a Gaussian process regression \citep[GPR;][]{Rasmussen2006}.
 We used the Matérn kernel implemented in the \texttt{scikit-learn} package \citep{scikit-learn} with an initial length scale of $\ell=20$, length scale bounds from 1-10$^{4}$\,d, and a white noise kernel with a noise level of 1.5\,s and noise bound from $10^{-2}$-$10^{2}$\,s.
 We used the GPR kernel to predict the \tzx\ values for the groups not set by the BTX model (see panel (b) in Figure \ref{fig:T0_progression}), and we used these values to update each \tox\ value for the piecewise groups (see panel (c) in Figure \ref{fig:T0_progression}).
-While these values provided great improvement on the accuracy of the \tzx\ measurements, the quality of the initial measurements were not always such that the GPR arrived at a value that properly described the TOAs local behavior.
+While these values provided great improvement on the accuracy of the \tzx\ measurements, the quality of the initial measurements were not always such that the GPR arrived at a value that properly described the TOAs' local behavior.
 In these cases, we visually inspected \dt\ over time overlaid with the results of the GPR.
-We exploited the fact that the variation in \dt\ over time should be fairly smooth to determine the adjustments (ranging from only a few fractions of a second up to a few 10s of seconds) to the \tzx\ value needed to correct the local behavior of a group's TOAs (see panel (d) in Figure \ref{fig:T0_progression}).
+We exploited the fact that the variation in \dt\ over time should be fairly smooth, meaning it should not make large and rapid changes in the orbital phase/period, to determine the adjustments (ranging from only a few fractions of a second up to a few 10s of seconds) to the \tzx\ value needed to correct the local behavior of a group's TOAs (see panel (d) in Figure \ref{fig:T0_progression}).
 After iteratively refining the GPR, we updated the \tox\ values for the binary-piecewise model.